dereuromark/cakephp-transifex/README.md

 They will then be stored in the Plugin Locale folder.

-If you happen to have one primary project and several other (plugin/cakecore) projects, you can overwrite the config project setting using `--project` or `-P`:
+If you happen to have one primary project and several other (plugin or CakePHP core) projects, you can overwrite the config project setting using `--project` or `-P`:

 	cake Transifex.Transifex pull -P cakephp